vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 ## Risk Team Recommendation

+Archimedes is a young protocol that is in the process of incrementally refining its system security.
+At this time, it should be regarded as a project in beta and used with caution.
+Their team has not made any proposal to receive CRV emissions, but there should be some improvements made before any consideration is made to submit a proposal:
-Archimedes has not made any proposal to receive CRV emissions.
-Before any consideration is made to submit a gauge proposal, the Archimedes team should transfer all access controls to their multi-sig (including Zapper Admin, Guardian, and Governor) and implement a timelock on all critical functions- most importantly to put contract upgrades (Admin role) behind a timelock.
-Archimedes should strive to reduce dependence on team actions by automating leverage rounds and fee/emissions distribution, and introducing token governance.
-The team has informed us that a v2 is planned that will introduce a liquidation mechanism.
+* The Archimedes team should transfer all access controls to their multi-sig (including Zapper Admin, Guardian, and Governor) and implement a timelock on all critical functions- most importantly to put contract upgrades (Admin role) behind a timelock.
+* Archimedes should strive to reduce dependence on team actions by automating leverage rounds and fee/emissions distribution, and introducing token governance.
+* The Archimedes docs should be improved to accurately and transparently reflect the functionality of the protocol (access controls, disclosure of all protocol fees, explanation of the leverage farming strategy).

+Their team has informed us that a v2 is planned that will introduce a liquidation mechanism.
 We look forward to such features which serve to improve the resilience of the protocol and offer greater assurances to its users.